silent-striker/Learning/Python/basics.md

     -   **syntax** → for index in values:
     -   So to _iterate over numbers_ → use _range(num)_ and _xrange(num)_ functions

+**Basic datastructures:**

+-   Lists: These are fundamental data structures and are like array but can contain heterogenous elements.

 **Printing:**

 -   print() → prints stuff implictly applying newline